github/site-policy/Policies/github-supplemental-terms-for-microsoft-volume-licensing.md

 **"GitHub Content"** means Content that GitHub creates, owns, or to which it holds the rights.

 **"GitHub Insights"** or **“Insights”** means the Software feature which provides Customer with metrics, analytics, and recommendations relating to their use of the Software.
 GitHub Insights does not include legacy features of GitHub including organization insights and repository insights.

+**“GitHub One”** means the Product bundle which includes GitHub Enterprise, Advanced Security, Insights, Learning Lab for Enterprise Server, and Premium Plus or Engineering Direct Support.

+**"Learning Lab for Enterprise Server"** means the Software feature that enables Users to learn about GitHub functionality, including associated Documentation.

 **"License Key"** means the data file used by the Software's access control mechanism that allows Customer to install, operate, and use the Software.